Longboard Pharmaceuticals Anno - GuruFocus.com

-Longboard Pharmaceuticals, Inc. (Nasdaq: LBPH), a clinical-stage biopharmaceutical company focused on developing novel, transformative medicines for neurological diseases, today announced the pricing of its previously announced underwritten public offering of 5,000,000 shares of its voting common stock at a price to the public of $4.00 per share.
-The gross proceeds to Longboard from the offering, before deducting underwriting discounts and commissions and estimated offering expenses, are expected to be $20 million.
+Longboard Pharmaceuticals, Inc. (Nasdaq: LBPH), a clinical-stage biopharmaceutical company focused on developing novel, transformative medicines for neurological diseases, today announced the closing of its previously announced underwritten public offering of 5,750,000 shares of its voting common stock, including the exercise in full by the underwriters of their option to purchase an additional 750,000 shares, at a price to the public of $4.00 per share.
+The gross proceeds to Longboard from the offering, before deducting underwriting discounts and commissions and estimated offering expenses, are approximately $23.0 million.

-In addition, Longboard has granted the underwriters a 30-day option to purchase up to an additional 750,000 shares of voting common stock at the public offering price, less underwriting discounts and commissions.
-The offering is expected to close on February 10, 2023, subject to satisfaction of customary closing conditions.

-Evercore ISI and Cantor Fitzgerald are acting as joint book-running managers for the proposed offering.
+Evercore ISI and Cantor Fitzgerald acted as joint book-running managers for the offering.

 The offering was made pursuant to a shelf registration statement on Form S-3, including a base prospectus, that was previously filed with the Securities and Exchange Commission (the “SEC”) and declared effective on October 11, 2022.
 A preliminary prospectus supplement and accompanying prospectus relating to the proposed offering were filed with the SEC and are available for free on the SEC’s website located at http%3A%2F%2Fwww.sec.gov.
-A final prospectus supplement and accompanying prospectus relating to the offering will be filed with the SEC and will be available for free on the SEC’s website located at http%3A%2F%2Fwww.sec.gov.
-Copies of the final prospectus supplement and the accompanying prospectus relating to the offering, when available, may be obtained from:
+A final prospectus supplement and accompanying prospectus relating to the offering were filed with the SEC and are available for free on the SEC’s website located at http%3A%2F%2Fwww.sec.gov.
+Copies of the final prospectus supplement and the accompanying prospectus relating to the offering may be obtained from:

 Evercore Group L.L.C., Attention: Equity Capital Markets, 55 East 52nd Street, New York, NY 10055, by email at [email protected] or by phone at (888) 474-0200; or Cantor Fitzgerald & Co., Attention: Capital Markets, 499 Park Avenue, 4th Floor, New York, NY 10022, or by e-mail at [email protected].